 Outside of school perfectionists can’t let go of that focus on detail.
 Some parents are so busy trying to create the perfect birthday party for their child, the right napkins, the right gifts, the right guests; they forget to include some fun things for the child.

 They enjoy what they have.

-The B average student who occasionally gets in A is likely to be delighted.
+The B average student who occasionally gets an A is likely to be delighted.
 The student with an all A’s record gets one B, is likely to consider themselves a failure.
 Their effort to be perfect interferes with their ability to be happy with what they have.

 Many adults are unable to enjoy their successes.
 The matter how much you accomplish someone else may have done more.
 Perfection is a yardstick that keeps stretching.
-When you focus on an imperfection, it grows to you can’t see anything else.
+When you focus on an imperfection, it grows until you can’t see anything else.